 Make sure to pack up on groceries, list gas station stops and have a phone card for emergency contact.
-Otherwise, enjoy the route of waterfalls and glaciers, volcanoes and coastlines!
+Otherwise, enjoy Iceland in December with this route of waterfalls and glaciers, volcanoes and coastlines!

 Really!
 Who would miss the northern lights while visiting Iceland?
 (Me, apparently :'( )

 The northern lights are one of mother nature’s finest creations.
 Its contrasting and ever-changing colors are the result of colliding gaseous particles.
 Best time to view these lights are during cold winter months such as between January-March and September-December.